Nereida Garcia Ferraz: Exhibitions

+In 2023 García-Ferraz had her first solo exhibition in Miami "De Noche Los Sueños" at Spinello Project.
+Her "work has always deconstructed who she is, where she is from, and the energies and elements of what connects all three: love, history, spirituality, and memory".

 In 2004, exhibiting in Miami, Garcia Ferraz received recognition in the Miami New Times for presenting depictions of "her personal myth in symbolically nuanced fragments and echos of her childhood in Cuba" providing a "thought-provoking glimpse of the art of thinking in imagery".

 Considered to be one of today's most significant Cuban-American artists, she staged "Marcando el tiempo", her first exhibition in Cuba at the Casa de las Américas in December 2017.